Four Corners, Maryland: Transportation

-Four Corners is served by Metrobus numbers Z6, Z8, C2, and C4, as well as Ride On numbers 8, 9, and 19.
+Four Corners is served by Metrobus number M12, as well as Ride On numbers 8, 9, 19, and Flash BRT.
 Washington Metro service is available on the Red Line at the nearby Wheaton and Silver Spring stations.
-The Piney Branch Road station of the Purple Line will be built in nearby Long Branch at the intersection of University Boulevard and Piney Branch Road and is expected to be open to the public by 2023.
+The Piney Branch Road station of the Purple Line will be built in nearby Long Branch at the intersection of University Boulevard and Piney Branch Road and is expected to be open to the public by 2027.

 Demographics

+Four Corners first appeared as a census designated place in the 2010 U.S. census formed from part of Silver Spring CDP.

-As of the 2010 United States Census, the racial makeup of Four Corners was 67% White, 12.6% African American, 0% Native American or Alaska Native, 7.2% Asian, 0% Native Hawaiian or Pacific Islander, and 4.1% mixed race.
+As of the 2010 United States census, the racial makeup of Four Corners was 67% White, 12.6% African American, 0% Native American or Alaska Native, 7.2% Asian, 0% Native Hawaiian or Pacific Islander, and 4.1% mixed race.
 Hispanics and Latinos of any race were 17.7% of the population.
 Non-Hispanic whites were 59.8% of the population.